WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 This page is designed to inform users of climate model outputs on key CMIP7 concepts and tools.
 It is a landing page to redirect them to the proper resources to learn more.

 !!!
 Danger
     This page is a work-in-progress.
-Some links still point to the CMIP6 version of pages.

 ## 1. Accessing CMIP7 data